 I have just finished my PPL, and now I am thinking about the next steps.
-The US seem very attractive, but it is too far.
+The US seem very attractive, but they are too far.
 During my PPL from April to June I had to return to Moscow at least twice.
-It is not so easy to do that if I was in the US, especially if we are not talking about NY or LA.
-The other problem is transportation, because in Europe I can go by car, and easily commute to the airport by myself.
+It would not be so easy to do that from the US, especially if we are not talking about NY or LA.
+The other problem is transportation, because I cannot drive to the US, but in Europe I used to easily commute to the airport by myself without renting a car or using public transportation.
 And, finally, I am not totally sure about the FAA license applicability somewhere outside of the US.

-The US is an English-speaking country though, and it has a much more interesting airspace, there is a possibility of internship, written tests there are much easier.
-I do not know exactly, but I heard and read a lot about it.
+The US is an English-speaking country though, and it has a much more interesting airspace, there is a possibility of internship, and written tests are much easier there.
+I do not know exactly, but I am trying to gather as much information as I can.

 I made a small research, and found two large services: Bristol Ground School and CATS.
 I also found AviationExam, which is very impressive, but it is only a question bank.

-I decided to buy ATPL books, QB from BGS and AE for practicing, and found the school in Czech or Poland, because I am going to take exams there.
+I decided to buy ATPL books, QB from BGS and AE for practicing, and find a good school in Czech or Poland, because I am going to take my exams there.

 I also found an interesting fact: the exam price is different in different countries!
 In spite of EASA (practically you have the same license regardless of a country where you passed your exam), for example, in UK it will be about 1000$, but in Poland it will be about 200$.
 Ground school prices also vary between countries.
 I am not sure that UK instructors are better than Polish or Czech, and I am not going to fly only in the UK, which is why my decision about Czech or Poland became even more solid.